nktknshn/tgmount-ng/README.md

 The complete rules:

-A dir will be produced with content from messages source in cases when:
+A folder will be produced with content from a message source in cases when:
 1. source is specified and it's not recursive
-2. recursive source is in the context and a filters property specified and it's not recursive
+2. recursive source is in the context and `filter` property specified and it's not recursive
-3. recursive source is in the context and producer prop is specified
+3. recursive source is in the context and `producer` prop is specified

-#### filters
+#### filter

 By message type: